kyl191/ansible-role-openvpn/tests/end to end.md

 Timeout/failure indicates that the OpenVPN connection didn't work for some reason.
 The IP address returned by #3 should be the IP address of the server, not the test client.

-Test client could fetch `icanhazip.com` again
+Test client could fetch `icanhazip.com` again to make sure the IP address changes as well.

 ## Implementation